PUGEA/MLDA/README.md

 To test this software, the user can run the python script *test.py* .
 This will check whether the software has been built and installed correctly.
-It will detect DTU gene and calculate the expression of genes and isoforms using the data from the TEST_DATA folder.
+ It will detect DTU genes and calculate the relative transcript abundance using the data from the TEST_DATA folder.

 ```shell
 $ python test.py